saintbarber/saintbarber.github.io/_posts/2021-04-21-CCSC-2021---Synchronous-Chess.md

 ![](images/Pasted%20image%2020210421221039.png)

 Perfect, I sent the above request to my repeater and used the smuggle attack(CL.TE) to check if i could smuggle a request.
-As you can see from the below screenshots, i smuggle a GET request to a non-exsitent page witin my POST request to `/login`.
+As you can see from the below screenshots, i smuggle a GET request to a non-exsitent page within my POST request to `/login`.
 In the second screenshot we notice that at some point the POST request to `/login` responded with 404!

 ![](images/Pasted%20image%2020210421221322.png)